 What Are the Risk Factors of Transient Global Amnesia?

 While a direct cause for global transient amnesia is relatively unknown, it may be associated with some risk factors.
 The clearest risk factors appear to be:

-As you can imagine, experiencing a condition such as this may lead to a bevy of complications, but none of which occur as a direct cause of the amnesia itself, but rather the situations that not having your memory can put you in.
+Experiencing a condition such as this may lead to a bevy of complications, but none of which occur as a direct cause of the amnesia itself.
 Not knowing what is happening around you can lead to severe emotional distress, and this may lead to more rash and unsafe decision if no one you know is around to help you.
 Experiencing such a phenomenon may raise questions of a more serious underlying condition that may prompt neuro examination and tests by a physician.

 Additional symptoms include:

 - No evidence of seizure during amnesia period

 - No history of epilepsy